ividyon/WitchyBND/NOTES.md

   * This will cause breaking changes due to various improvements in the class structure reflecting in the XML.
 * Remove notice about missing Paramdex names when unpacking PARAMs.
 * Fixed an issue where the PARAM parser did not correctly filter the PARAMDEF for outdated, since-removed fields from older regulation versions.
-* Fixed an issue where PC save files could no longer be read after repacking.
+* Fixed an regression from Yabber where PC save files could no longer be read after repacking due to incorrect IDs.
 * Fixed an issue with the DBSUB parser where it would throw false positives on unrelated files.
 * Updated Paramdex to the latest values from DSMapStudio.